GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 his of ering.
 Investing in our Clas

 <!-- image -->
-**Image Description:** In this image we can see a poster with some text and some images.
+**AI-Generated Image Description:** The image consists of a yellow background with black text.
+The text on the yellow background appears to be "WE" in large, bold letters.
 <!-- end image description -->